5 Ways to Support Your Employee’s Mental Health

 Build a Happier Workforce with 365 finance

 Some of our mental health tips for small business owners will require some level of initial investment.
-If you’re unable to source the required funds, you should check out the merchant cash advances available from 365 Business Finance.
+If you’re unable to source the required funds, you should check out the merchant cash advances available from 365 finance.

 Our merchant cash advances are a form of revenue-based finance, which means you don’t need to worry about making huge repayments at the end of every month.
 Instead, we’ll use a percentage of your monthly revenue to repay the loan.
 The better your business is doing, the faster your loan will be repaid.